A peak flow meter is a small plastic device with a measuring gauge along the side, which measures how fast you can blow air out of your lungs.

-- assess how well asthma medicine is working
+- assess how well your asthma medicine is working

-- assist in self-management (knowing what to do when your asthma flares up - this is shown by low peak flow readings).
+- help in self-management (knowing what to do when your asthma flares up).

-What does a peak flow measurement tell us?
+What does a peak flow measurement tell you?

 The speed and force that you can blow air out of your lungs depends on how open your airways are.

 - If you are well, the airways are open and your peak flow reading is high.